High Dimensional Beam Inference II: Inference of a Perturbed HERA Beam from Simulated Visibility Data: Introduction

 It is common to use detailed electromagnetic simulations to characterize the beam pattern of a given receiving element \citep{Asad2021, Fagnoni2021a, Fagnoni2021b, Cumner2022, Cumner2024, Sampath2024, RHINO}.
 If these simulations are sufficiently detailed, then they can be used directly in analysis pipelines without biasing the measurement.
 However, knowing whether the model is sufficiently accurate requires one of two things, which are not mutually exclusive concepts.
 Either the beam needs to be measured \textit{in situ} to the dynamic range required, or beam needs to be \textit{inferred} as a free parameter during astrophysical/cosmological inference.
 We focus on the latter option in this paper.

 Beam measurement has been explored in terms of holographic measurements \citep{VLA2019, Asad2021, CHIME2022}, measurements based on satellite passage \citep{Line2018, Chokshi2024}, and drone-based measurements \citep{2014IAWPL..13..169V, 2015ExA....39..405P, echo, Tyndall2024}.
-All of the aforementioned cases of measurement explicitly rely on the calibration of the partner antenna (holography, satellite passage), or the source, and are thus limited by this in some cases.
-On the other hand, inferring the beam within the analysis has the advantage that one can integrate very deeply to, in theory, obtain extremely sensitive characterizations of the beam, however one is still relying on a model of the source (in this case, the sky).
+All of the aforementioned cases of measurement explicitly rely on the calibration of the partner antenna (holography, satellite passage), or the transmitter, and are thus limited by this in some cases.
+On the other hand, the radio sky is generally stable night-to-night, implying that one can (theoretically) integrate very deeply to obtain extremely sensitive characterizations of the beam through an \textit{in situ} method such as this one.
+However one is still relying on an accurate model of the transmitting source i.e. the sky.
 If the analysis is sufficiently advanced, then in principle this can even be done with significant errors in the \textit{a priori} sky model as long as the sky model can be updated jointly \textit{a posteriori} along with the beam \citep{Kern2025}, though we do not want to understate the difficulty of this task.